f5devcentral/f5-agility-labs-adc/docs/class13/labs/lab1.rst

 Many familiar looking Linux/Unix commands, like the ls example above, can be harnessed by simply prefixing mcli to a command and choosing an alias.

-The second administrative command shows an example of tracing where the erasure coded chunks of a given sample object, are actually stored, along with meta data details.
+The second administrative command in the screenshot above shows an example of tracing where the erasure coded chunks of a given sample object are actually stored, along with meta data details.

 *Note: in the output of our command we see the chunks are stored on storage pool 1 members 10.1.10.100 and 10.1.10.101.
 It's worth noting that although a second storage pool was added, and any cluster member will service S3 read requests, simply expanding the cluster does not re-distribute content already